Stay in France of less than 3 months: registration in the European Entry/Exit System (EES)

 • Under strict conditions, your data may be transferred to another country (inside or outside the European Union) or an international organization (United Nations, International Organization for Migration or International Committee of the Red Cross) for return and/or law enforcement purposes.

 You can access data concerning you.
-You also have a right to object, of a right of rectification and a right to restriction of processing of your data.
+You also have a right to object, one right of rectification and one right to restriction of processing of your data.

 To exercise these rights or for any question about the processing of your data in this device, you can contact the Ministry of the Interior by electronic means: donnees-personnelles-dgef@interieur.gouv.fr